mythaxis/mythaxis.github.io/content/issue-26/Atmoboarders.md

 {{<glyph>}}W{{</glyph>}}ithin seconds I’m strapped to a second plywood plank, and the warm-up switch is thrown.

 The jets thrum louder, get hotter.
 I feel my belly burn.
 I can’t move my arms, move my legs, can’t even budge my toes.
 But I can think, see, and breathe.
-And what I’m thinking is, *I see I**’**m about done with breathing*.
+And what I’m thinking is, *I see I’m about done with breathing*.

 About all I can hope for is a little extra time.
 Maybe see that ticking hand just a few minutes longer.
 So I give it the old college try, the old high school try, the old one-room school with just an outhouse try.
 And I say, “If you need to set up a new window pane, you go right ahead.
 Make sure it’s seated in the frame.
 You don’t want it to come loose before I hit it.”